Ahmed Suhail

 Ahmed Suhail Saber Al-Hamawende (born 8 February 1999) is a professional footballer who plays as a defender for Al-Sadd.
 Born in Iraq, he represents the Qatar national team.

 Personal life

 Suhail is the son of former Iraqi national team goalkeeper Suhail Saber.
-His brother is Rami Suhail who is a football player that has also been naturalised by Qatar.
+His brother is Rami Suhail who is a football player also naturalised by Qatar.

 Club career

 Suhail began his professional career with Al Sadd SC in 2017.
 In November 2018 he was loaned to Al-Ahli SC and in July 2019 to Al-Wakrah SC.
 He has been on loan to Al-Arabi SC since September 2021.